Passionate Sex: 12 Proven Ways to Reignite Your Spark

 Try sending your partner a message about what you’d love to do later.
 Leave a note somewhere they’ll find it.
 Compliment them specifically.
 These small actions create a sense of desire that makes intimate time feel more passionate.

-3. Communicate What You Want
+3. Talk About What You Actually Want

 This might feel awkward at first, but talking about sex is one of the most powerful tools for improving it.
 Studies consistently show that sexual communication is the most important element of a fulfilling sex life for couples.